Autism and Equine Therapy Explained

 Discover how autism and equine therapy can enhance social skills and behaviors for lasting success.

 Equine therapy, also known as horse therapy, involves engaging in various equine-related activities along with the presence of horses.
 These activities typically include both mounted experiences, such as therapeutic horseback riding, and non-mounted interactions like grooming and caring for the horse.
-This unique form of therapy has been found to cater to individuals with Autism Spectrum Disorder (ASD) by combining therapy with the therapeutic benefits of working with horses.
+This form of therapy is sometimes used alongside conventional autism supports because it combines structured activity with the calming, sensory-rich environment that horses provide.

 The fundamental idea behind equine therapy is that horses can create a calming environment and provide sensory input that can be beneficial for individuals with autism.
-The interactions have the potential to improve social engagement and communication skills, making it an appealing alternative or complement to conventional therapies such as Applied Behavioral Analysis (ABA) therapy.
+The interactions have the potential to support social engagement and communication skills, making it an appealing complement to evidence-based therapies such as Applied Behavioral Analysis (ABA) therapy.
+For families weighing equine programs against other options, our overview of in-home ABA therapy explains what an evidence-based behavioral program looks like day to day.

 Benefits of Equine Therapy